AliYmn/conventional-commits-check/README.md

 touch conventional_commits_check_config.yaml
 ````

+`NOTE` : Please do not leave it blank if you create it.

 To add custom commit types and emojis, update your `conventional_commits_check_config.yaml` file with the additional_commands and additional_emojis fields.
 Here's an example:

 ```yaml